janboddez/aperture-docker-compose/README.md

 cp .env.example .env
 ```
 Update the values inside `.env`—and, if needed, `docker-compose.yml`—before kicking off the build step.
-Make sure the CAMO URL ends in a trailing slash (and the Watchtower and Aperture URLs don't).
-Make sure to fill out an actual Redis password (the way `docker-compose.yml` is set up, `null` won't do).
+Make sure the Camo URL ends in a trailing slash (and the Watchtower and Aperture URLs don't).
+Make sure to fill out an actual Redis password (the way `docker-compose.yml` is set up, `null` won't do) as well.

 Launch the different containers:
 ```